-In terms of IAS 36 - Impairment of assets, goodwill should be assessed for impairment annually in order to establish whether it should be impaired.
-Fair value less costs to sell, as well as the value in use should be determined, and these values compared to the carrying value of the goodwill.
+In terms of IAS 36 - Impairment of assets, goodwill is required to be assessed for impairment annually in order to determine whether it should be impaired.
+Fair value less costs to sell, as well as the value in use are determined, and these values compared to the carrying value of the goodwill.

-The determination of the impairment is highly subjective as significant judgements are required by the directors in determining the appropriate cash generating unit (CGU), the future cash flows, and the growth and discount rates.
+The calculation of the impairment is highly subjective as significant judgements are made by the directors in determining the appropriate CGU, the future cash flows, and the growth and discount rates.